-In the normal options alone, a pluginlike perfmatters has more than two dozen optimizations.
+A plugin like perfmatters has more than two dozen optimizations in the normal options alone.
 Are they all useful?
-That depends on how familiar WordPress users are with the features.
-For example, the RSS feed can be switched off, which saves a few bytes.
-But it also means that visitors to the website can no longer simply subscribe to postsvia RSS feed.
-So you should think carefully about this.
+That depends on how well WordPress users know the features.
+For example, the RSS feed can be turned off, which saves a few bytes.
+But it also means that visitors of the website can no longer easily subscribe to the posts via RSS feed.
+So you should think twice about that.

-It is astonishing how many games WordPress has activated by default (emojis, dashicons, etc.); they can be deactivated safely for the time being.
+It is astonishing how many gimmicks WordPress has activated by default (emojis, dashicons, etc.).
+They can be deactivated safely.
 You should be more careful with the settings related to the database.
 Theoretically, deactivating the revisions could waste a lot of working time.
 If a cache is used anyway, database optimizations are usually not very important.

-In contrast, using Google Maps on a siteis usually a disaster for performance.
+In contrast, using Google Maps on a site is usually a disaster for performance.
 These maps should really only be loaded if urgently necessary.
 Many themes include a map on the start page, for example, but this is not absolutely necessary.
-With WooCommerce online shops, calling wc-ajax=get_refreshed_fragments can cause severe delays.
+With WooCommerce online shops, accessingwc-ajax=get_refreshed_fragments can cause severe delays.
 These can be switched off with "Disable card fragments".